De La Salle–College of Saint Benilde: School of New Media Arts

 In June 2002, Team St. Benilde under the Multimedia Arts program of the School of Design and Arts, has first taken the championship in the First Philippine Animation Competition with their entry, "Fiesta Karera", a fully 3D animated short of a futuristic rendition of carabao races usually held in festivals in the Philippines.

-In 2022, following the new clusters split off from the School of Design and Arts (SDA), which was established in 1995, the School of New Media Arts (SNMA) consists of four Bachelor of Arts degrees in Animation (ABANI), Film (ABFILM), Multimedia Arts (ABMMA), and Photography (ABPHOTO).
+In 2022, following the new clusters split off from the School of Design and Arts (SDA), which was established in 1995, the School of New Media Arts (SNMA) consists of four Bachelor of Arts degree programs in Animation (ABANI), Film (ABFILM), Multimedia Arts (ABMMA), and Photography (ABPHOTO).

-School of Culture, Arts, and Performance
+School of Arts, Culture and Performance

-The School of Culture, Arts, and Performance (SACP) consists four Bachelor of Arts degree programs namely, Creative Industries Management (ABCIM), Music Production (ABMP), Production Design (AB-PRD), and Theater Arts (ABTHA); a Bachelor of Performing Arts degree program: Major in Dance (BPA-D), and a Bachelor of Fine Arts degree program: Major in Culture-Based Arts (BFA CBA).
+The School of Arts, Culture and Performance (SACP) consists four Bachelor of Arts degree programs namely, Creative Industries Management, (ABCIM), Music Production (BAMP), Production Design (ABPRD), and Theater Arts (ABTHA); a Bachelor of Performing Arts (BPA) degree program major in Dance (BPA-D), and a Bachelor of Fine Arts (BFA) degree program in Culture-Based Arts (BFA-CBA).

-School of Environmental Design
+School of Environment and Design

-The School of Environmental Design houses three Bachelor of Science degree programs namely Architecture (BS-ARCH), Industrial Design (IND), and Interior Design (ID); a Bachelor of Arts degree program in Fashion Design and Merchandising (AB-FDM); and a bachelor's degree program in Textile Design (BTD).
+The School of Environment and Design (SED) houses three Bachelor of Science degree programs namely Architecture (BS-ARCH), Industrial Design (BS-ID), and Interior Design (BS-IND); a Bachelor of Arts degree program major in Fashion Design and Merchandising (AB-FDM); and a Bachelor's (B) degree program in Textile Design (BTD).